holser/openstack-summit-paris-2014/markdown/01-Intro.md

 # Definitions and Scope of this talk

+In the scope
 + Failure of a single component at a single point in time

+Out of the scope:
-+ No force majeure events
++ Force majeure events
 + Uncommon physical destruction (not deterioration) of components
-+ Zombie Apocalypse

 Note: Speaker - Vladimir Kuklin: